MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/ns-dbgeng-_debug_create_process_options.md

 ## -struct-fields

 ### -field CreateFlags

 The flags to use when creating the process.
-In addition to the flags described in the "Process Creation Flags" topic in the Platform SDK documentation, the <a href="debugger.introduction#debugger_engine#debugger_engine">debugger engine</a> uses the following flags when creating a process.
+In addition to the flags described in the "Process Creation Flags" topic in the Platform SDK documentation, the <a href="https://msdn.microsoft.com/fa52a1f0-9397-48a5-acbd-ce5347c0baef">debugger engine</a> uses the following flags when creating a process.
 <table>
 <tr>
 <th>Values</th>